 Frustrating behaviors such as biting or aggression are not a negative reflection on your parenting as your toddler literally doesn’t have the consistent brain capacity to regulate their emotions and behaviors.

-A great way to get ahead of this is watching for unmet needs your child may be communicating, such as overstimulation, hunger, tiredness, or situations that are consistently overwhelming for them.
+A great way to get ahead of this and improve child behavior is watching for unmet needs your child may be communicating, such as overstimulation, hunger, tiredness, or situations that are consistently overwhelming for them.

 Setting firm, clear limits and remaining calm yourself (delivering a big reaction gives your child more power and influence than they can handle and will only emotionally unsettle them further) is the best approach.
 Model and teach appropriate behavior for your child and ask them to practice with you after everyone has calmed down.